Medical License Direct

 • Kansas, Louisiana, Guam and Virgin Islands do not accept the LMCC.

 ABMS - American Board of Medical Specialties.
-This certification is required for Alabama, Arizona, Louisiana, Minnesota,

 IMG - International medical graduate.
 A doctor that graduated from a medical school outside of the US and Canada.